 The withered roof and rustic siding were replaced in 1984 by oak planking and a metal roof, making the bridge more durable to sunlight and weather surprises.

-Visitors will certainly notice the unique watermark on the siding, which was left by a heavy flood in 1997 and still gives an impression as it was created yesterday.
+Visitors will certainly notice the unique watermark on the siding, which was left by a heavy flood in 1997 and still gives an impression as it was created yesterday and is particularly gorgeous during winter in Kentucky.

 Johnson Creek Covered Bridge